HOD101s/yearbook-script/README.md

 -v [VERBOSE], --verbose [VERBOSE] Display Generated File StudentName <br>
 -s [SKIP], --skip [SKIP] Number of Indexes to Skip

+##### Expected Column Names in csv file : Timestamp,Full Name.,Roll No.,Picture,Quote,Groupfie
+Yes I'm aware of the typo.
+However we do not handle Groupfile images in this script so even if absent no isses.

 ## Error Logging
 #### logs.txt
 Error Logs file generated to track failed data points and store error log.